mrpbennett/TIL/javascript/react/star-rating.md

 # Creating a Star Rating in React

-When trying to create say a card, that allows for a rating in stars or any icon of that matter.
-It wasn't that easy for me...especially when watching a TailWind tutorial using Vue.js
+When I was attempting to create a card, that allows for a star rating.
+It wasn't that easy for me...especially when watching a TailWind tutorial that was using Vue.js

-This is how I created similar in React
+I did in the end manage to create my own star rating component.

 ```javascript
 <div>